Linda8-lang/Linda8-lang/README.md

 ## Some highlights:

-💡 Developed a dashboard solution that helps doctors to spot autism/epilepsy pattern in children, leading to faster diagnosis.
+💡 Developed an interactive dashboard to help doctors identify autism and epilepsy patterns in children, enabling faster and more accurate diagnosis.

-🐳 Build a RAG AI Assistant to help students get answers for their Business Studies question, the system had an accuracy of about 95%.
+🐳 Built a Retrieval-Augmented Generation (RAG) AI assistant to support students with Business Studies questions, achieving approximately 95% answer accuracy.

 I love collaborating with diverse teams, learning cutting-edge technologies, and documenting my learning journey.